Shao-Group/lsbucketing/.github/README.md

 make
 ```
 ### Usage
+- To generate buckets for all length $n$ sequences, run
+`./assignBuckets.out n` where `n` is the length of the sequences.
+The results are written in a file named `buckets-n.txt`.
+This program also verifies the correctness of
+the efficient algorithm that generates
+buckets for a specific sequence without a global counter.
+This algorithm is provided as the function
+`assignBuckets` in `src/assignBuckets.c`.

 - To generate a $(1,1)$-guaranteed subset, run
 `./genSampleD1.out n` where `n` is the length of the sequences.
 The results are written in a file named `n01.sample`.